Custom Integrations

 Create your own custom integration with any app provider on Paragon.

-✨ Custom Integrations are included in the Pro Plan and above.
+✨ Custom Integrations are included in all paid plans.
 Contact us to schedule a demo of Custom Integrations or upgrade your account.

 Custom Integrations allow you to build your own custom integration with any app provider on Paragon, even if it's not natively supported by our integration catalog.